Building rating tools

 The Living Building Challenge was first launched in 2006 by the International Living Future Institute.
 It requires buildings to mitigate all of their environmental impacts and give more than they take from the world.

 The criteria are place, energy, water, health and happiness, materials, equity, and beauty.
-Unlike many tools, certification is achieved only when all of the criteria have been met, rather than a points-based system.
+Unlike many tools, certification is achieved only when all the criteria have been met, rather than a points-based system.
 Several of the criteria (energy, water) require the building to be operational for at least a year to prove that it does achieve their performance targets.

 WELL Building standard